Fluorine-18

-Fluorine-18 (18F) is a fluorine radioisotope which is an important source of positrons.
-It has a mass of 18.0009380(6) u and its half-life is 109.771(20) minutes.
-It decays by positron emission 96% of the time and electron capture 4% of the time.
+Fluorine-18 (18F, also called radiofluorine) is a fluorine radioisotope which is an important source of positrons.
+Its half-life is 109.734 minutes, less than two hours, and one of the shortest of radioisotopes with use outside research.
+It decays by positron emission 96.7% of the time and electron capture 3.3% of the time.
 Both modes of decay yield stable oxygen-18.